jviotti/jsonbinpack-poc/docs/encoder/integer.markdown

 ### Examples

-Given the input value 1000, where the minimum is -2 and the multiplier is 4, the encoding results in the Base-128 variable-length unsigned integer 250:
+Given the input value 1000, where the minimum is -2 and the multiplier is 4, the encoding results in the Base-128 little-endian variable-length unsigned integer 250:

 ```
 +------+------+